Deformations of representations of fundamental groups of complex varieties: Mixed Hodge modules

 \section{Mixed Hodge modules}

-The theory of mixed Hodge modules of Saito is the most general one in order to understand admissible variations of mixed Hodge structure over a general base manifold and to construct mixed Hodge structures on various related objects.
-It is contained in two articles \cite{SaitoMH}, \cite{SaitoMHM}.
+To deal with the most general case, we \emph{need} to use the theory of mixed Hodge modules of Saito.
+This actually constructs a whole category $\MHM(X)$ for algebraic varieties $X$ with a six-functor formalism and vanishing and nearby cycles, enhancing the category of perverse sheaves with mixed Hodge structures, and such that a VMHS on an open dense subset of $X$ defines an object of $\MHM(X)$.
+The MHS on cohomology then comes from the push-forward to the point; tracking down the construction gives indeed a mixed Hodge complex.

+This is contained in two articles \cite{SaitoMH}, \cite{SaitoMHM}.
 See also the survey of Schnell \cite{Schnell}.
 Since we focus only on the construction of MHS on cohomology with local coefficients, the survey of Arapura \cite{Arapura} as well as the short note \cite{SaitoAdmissible} are very useful.

-The notion of admissible VMHS is studied by Kashiwara in \cite{Kashiwara}.
-The definition is given by testing the admissibility of Steenbrink-Zucker on pull-backs to curves; the admissibility condition for a VMHS on $X$ depends on the choice of a compactification $\overline{X}$ but is invariant under birationally equivalent compactifications, hence it is independent of $\overline{X}$ if $X$ is quasi-projective.
+For this to work there is again a notion of admissibility for a VMHS on a complex manifold $X$ relatively to a compactification $\overline{X}$, studied by Kashiwara in \cite{Kashiwara}.
+It is given by testing the admissibility of Steenbrink-Zucker on pull-backs to curves; it includes in particular the quasi-unipotency of the monodromy around the boundary.
+Note that it depends on the compactification but still it is an invariant of codimension~$2$, hence for smooth algebraic varieties it is independent because all smooth compactifications are birationally equivalent.

-In this section we restrict to VMHS over the field $\QQ$ in order to cite directly the literature, but it seems that this also works with a field $\kk\subset\RR$.
-It is however not obvious at all if there exists a notion of mixed Hodge module for VMHS over $\CC$.